Albiongit/ML-Project-Human_Activity_Recognition_Using_Smartphones/README.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 ## Phase 1
-To execute this project, first you need to install the libraries pandas and numpy by writing the following command in the terminal:
+The script is written in Python so you will need to install Python in your machine.
+More information about it you can find [Python's Official Page](https://www.python.org).
+After installing Python, these are the libraries required to run the scripts:
+- pandas: Used for data manipulation and analysis.
+- numpy: A library for numerical operations in Python.

 ```bash
 pip install pandas
 pip install numpy